PierreRochard/bitcoin-investment-theses/README.md

 Unlawful Internet Gambling Enforcement Act of 2006 made it illegal for financial institutions to service online poker platforms and players.
 This eventually led to the wide usage of Bitcoin for funding online poker games.
-The phenomenon has expanded beyond poker, there are Bitcoin-funded sites for sports betting, blackjack, dice, and slots.
+The phenomenon has expanded beyond poker.
+There are Bitcoin-funded sites for sports betting, blackjack, dice, and slots.

 Anti-thesis: If US legislation changes to be more favorable towards online